marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 ```

 ::: tip Parameters
-Modifier above accepts a parameter.
+The modifier above accepts a parameter.
 A modifier might be defined without any
-modifiers.
+parameters.
 :::

 The `_;` invokes the actual function that is guarded by the modifier.